Railroad: Wisconsin & Michigan railroad

 1903.
 The line is extended from Faithorn Jct. to Norway, Michigan, from Norway to Cundy (mine), and from Aragon Jct. to Norway and Hanberry Line seven.

 1903.
 SNAPSHOT.
 The road operated 41 miles of line in Michigan and 33 miles in Wisconsin.
 There were 7 miles of branches and 7 miles of sidings and spurs.
-The road leased wheelage rights on the CM&StP railway of 8.5 miles (1.82 in Michigan).
+The road leased wheelage rights on the CM&StP railway 8.5 miles (1.82 in Michigan).
 The railroad had 7 stations in Michigan.
 The W&M employed six each of engineers, firemen and conductors.
 It employed 10 brakemen, 2 baggagemen, 41 laborers (mostly section hands), 85 shopmen and 28 others.
 The railroad owned 8 locomotives, 4 passenger cars and 175 freight cars.
-The top five categories of freight hauled (by tonnage) was: logs (43%), other forest products (29%), lumber (15%), merchandise (5%) and cement, brick and lime (1%).
+The top five categories of freight hauled (by tonnage) were: logs (43%), other forest products (29%), lumber (15%), merchandise (5%) and cement, brick and lime (1%).

 1903.
 The W&M built a coaling facility in Peshtigo.
 [MCR-1904]